Skip to main content

 • farmland and other private land

-You'll probably be told to move on by a police officer or council worker.
-You may be told to move to a transit site in the area.
+A police officer or council worker might telly you to leave.
+They might tell you to move to a transit site in the area.

 Negotiated stopping